BlueModsYT/BlueMods-AntiCheat/README.md

 **Hi dear user, thank you for using our addon and keep safe.**

+### [?]
+What's BlueMods AntiCheat?
+BlueMods AntiCheat for Minecraft Bedrock is a powerful tool designed to protect your server from hackers & cheaters.
+Made by @bluemods.lol

+### [?]
+Where can I download the Anticheat?
+You can download the anticheat on our official [GitHub Site](https://github.com/BlueModsYT/BlueMods-AntiCheat/releases)

 ### [?] how to download and import
 1. install the anticheat(addon) from our official website.
 2. import the addon into your Minecraft bedrock files or extract it